 Some behaviour, however, is so evidently abusive that it can be assumed that the accused party must have realised that it was abusive without you telling them.
-This could be if you are called “nigger” or “whore”, if other insulting or abusive expressions are used, or if other forms of groping or assault occur.
+This could be if someone projects racist or misogynistic comments towards someone else, if other insulting or abusive expressions are used, or if other forms of groping or assault occur.

 In such cases, the victim or the workplace does not need to mark the behaviour as undesirable for it to be investigated as harassment or sexual harassment.